wlillisdev/tasty_tipples/README.md

 ## Landing Page

   - The landing page contains an eye-catching background image of lots of bright bottles of spirits and immediately catches the user’s attention.
   - The text on the screen clearly tells the user what’s the site is about and what the user needs to do next.
-And they are encouraged to Shop Now.
+They are encouraged to click the Shop Now button.
   - Hero image displayed below
   - <img src="assets/readme/hereo_image.png" alt="hero not logged in" width="750"/>

 ## Welcome Section

-- If the users scroll down from the hero image, looking for more information.
+- If the users scrolls down from the hero image, looking for more information.
 They will come across the welcome section.
 - It provides the user with a brief statement about who we are and what we can do for the user.
 - A product carousel with three eye catching product images helps to keep the user engaged and displays important product information.
 - It also gives the user an opportunity to sign up to our newsletter.